Thirty-two Questions to Ask if you Own a Family Business

 By far the safest method is the use of life insurance.
 The rest depend upon the financial solvency of the business or the other owners at the time that a purchase is mandated.

+How is the price of the departing owner’s interest determined?
 Perhaps the most sensitive, and equally as important as the funding method, is the method to determine the price of the departing owner’s interest.
 The most frequently used methods are:

 A multiple of annual earnings

 Replacement cost of hard assets

 Book value, multiple or earnings, whatever “earnings” means, and replacement cost of hard assets are susceptible to manipulation, when you may no longer be around to protect your family, and are therefore risky.
 Appraisal and as agreed upon annually will generally aid in reducing the potential for conflict when a purchase is mandated.